AMWA-TV/info-006/docs/Device implementation tutorial.md

 ## Quick checklist

-This is a summary of main areas to consider when starting your implementation.
+This is a summary of the main areas to consider when starting your implementation.

 - Implement control classes
-  - Minimum requirements
   - Objects - implement NcObject base class model which every other class derives from
     - Oid - all objects have an oid identifier
     - Role - all objects have a role identifier (their role within their block owner)
     - ClassId - all objects have a classId
     - Get method - implement generic Get method
     - Set method - implement generic Set method
     - Property changed event - add ability for each object to generate property changed events whenever one of its properties changes
   - Blocks - implement NcBlock class model which every block instance uses
     - Members - all blocks have members
     - Find members - all blocks have Find methods to retrieve members by role path or classId
     - Root block - Implement top most container of all other objects
       - Fixed role - Root block has a fixed role of `root`
       - Fixed oid - Root block has a fixed oid of `1`
   - Managers
     - NcDeviceManager - implement manager which contains basic device information
     - NcClassManager - implement manager which handles model discovery
       - Class discovery - implement class definition discovery for all classes used
       - Datatype discovery - implement datatype definition discovery for all datatypes used
+- Implement control protocol
+  - Endpoint advertisement - Advertise the IS-12 control endpoint in the IS-04 device
+  - Mapping commands and returning responses - Mapping commands to objects implementing a particular class and returning appropriate responses
+  - Subscriptions, events and notifications - Implementing the Subscription command/response and generating Notification messages for property changed events of objects subscribed

+The following are other important areas for devices which employ specific functionality.

 - Device specific - implement when the device employs the specific functionality
   - Status monitors - implement NcStatusMonitor class model which every other status monitor derives from
     - Overall status - all Status monitors offer an overallStatus and overallStatusMessage
     - Sender monitors - implement NcSenderMonitor class model
       - Domain status reporting - report relevant statuses, status messages and status transition counters for each relevant domain [ Connectivity, Synchronization, Stream validation ]
     - Receiver monitors - implement NcReceiverMonitor class model
       - Domain status reporting - report relevant statuses, status messages and status transition counters for each relevant domain [ Connectivity, Synchronization, Stream validation ]
   - Nested blocks - Implement other non-root block instances to better organise related objects (e.g. Sender monitors are inside a Senders block and Receiver monitors are inside a Receivers block)
   - Non-standard classes
     - Vendor specific workers - Vendor specific classes which derive from NcWorker
-- Implement control protocol
-  - Minimum requirements
-    - Endpoint advertisement - Advertise the IS-12 control endpoint in the IS-04 device
-    - Mapping commands and returning responses - Mapping commands to objects implementing a particular class and returning appropriate responses
-    - Subscriptions, events and notifications - Implementing the Subscription command/response and generating Notification messages for property changed events of objects subscribed

-Further detail for each step is then included in the [Guidance](#guidance) section.
+Further detail for each step is included in the [Guidance](#guidance) section.

 ## Guidance